-When several people share a grievance against the same entity, the group may form what is known as a class action lawsuit.
+When several people share a grievance against the same entity, the group may form what is known as a class-action lawsuit.
 It is usually much wiser for such a group to pursue a single court action rather than numerous individual lawsuits.
-A class action lawsuit helps plaintiffs reduce their legal costs.
+A class-action lawsuit helps plaintiffs reduce their legal costs.

 Many employers have the resources to hire several attorneys, and others retain an in-house legal team.
 An employee would likely incur significant legal costs if he or she tried to pursue a lawsuit alone.
 Additionally, an employee’s claim for owed back pay may not be a large enough amount to warrant a lawsuit.
-When numerous employees in the same situation come together in a class action lawsuit, their cumulative losses are counted together in the legal proceedings.
+When numerous employees in the same situation come together in a class-action lawsuit, their cumulative losses are counted together in the legal proceedings.

-Winning a Wage and Hour Lawsuit
+Winning a Wage and Hour Lawsuit in Los Angeles

 Whether you participate in a class-action lawsuit with multiple plaintiffs against a single defendant or pursue a lawsuit on your own, it is vital to understand how wage and hour lawsuits generally work and what type of compensation you might expect.

 Many wage and hour class action lawsuits will also entail changes in company policy.
-For example, a company that was illegally classifying nonexempt employees as independent contractors will likely need to precisely define their employees’ status and develop clear guidelines for wages.
+For example, a company that was illegally classifying non-exempt employees as independent contractors will likely need to precisely define their employees’ status and develop clear guidelines for wages.

 Wage and hour disputes can grow into complex litigation very quickly, so it is important that you have reliable legal counsel on your side.
 Additionally, if you’re thinking about opting in to a class action lawsuit, our team can help you determine if doing so would be in your best interest.
-If you have any questions about FLSA or California state wage and hour laws, reach out to our team.
+If you have any questions about California state wage and hour laws, reach out to our team.
 We can help you determine whether your situation merits a lawsuit in a free, no-obligation consultation with our team.